weiyi-li/Tic-tac-toe/README.md

 # Tic-tac-toe
 A mini game tic-tac-toe implemented in C.

-<h3><span lang="EN-US">Problem Statement</span></h3>
+## Problem statement

-<p style=""><span lang="EN-US" style="font-size:11.0pt;">To ask players to input tokens
-on the plate using the numeric keys.
+To ask players to input tokens on the plate using the numeric keys.
 Since the 9 squares on the plate are marked with integers from 1 to 9 respectively, players need to input tokens by tapping numeric keys 1 - 9.
 The program should judge that player 1 or player 2 have won the game when 3 tokens with the same type are in a line.
 And the program should consider it as a draw when the 9 squares are filled with tokens but without the 3 same type tokens in a line.
 Besides, illegal inputs should be detected and reported, which are any inputs other than the integer numbers from 1 to 9.
-Repeated inputs are also considered as illegal and will be reported if input.</span><span lang="EN-US" style="font-size:14.0pt;"></span></p>
+Repeated inputs are also considered as illegal and will be reported if input.

-<h3><span lang="EN-US">Analysis</span></h3>
+## Analysis

 <p align="left" style=""><span lang="EN-US" style="font-size:11.0pt;">(Assume that the user only inputs valid data.)</span></p>